withastro/astro/CONTRIBUTING.md

 Full documentation: https://github.com/atlassian/changesets/blob/main/docs/snapshot-releases.md

-## Releasing in "next"/"pre" mode
+## Releasing `astro@next` (aka "prerelease mode")

-Sometimes, the repo enters "next" mode, which means that `main` is no longer releasing to `npm install astro` but is instead releasing to `npm install astro@next`.
+Sometimes, the repo enters "prerelease mode", which means that `main` is no longer releasing to `npm install astro` but is instead releasing to `npm install astro@next`.
 We do this from time-to-time to test large features before sharing them with the larger Astro audience.

-When in "next" mode, the automatic PR release process is for `next`.
+When in prerelease mode, the automatic PR release process is for `next`.
 That means that releasing to `latest` becomes a manual process.
-To release latest manually while in "next" mode:
+To release latest manually while in prerelease mode:

 1. _In the code snippets below, replace `0.X` with your version (ex: `0.18`, `release/0.18`, etc.)._
 1. Create a new `release/0.X` branch, if none exists.